micah03/restaurant-analysis-and-menu-planning/README.md

-# Restaurant Analysis and Menu planning
+# Restaurant Analysis and Menu Planning

-## Overview:
+## Overview
-The "Restaurant Analysis & Menu Planning" project leverages data science to offer deep insights into various aspects of restaurant operations.
-By utilizing advanced statistical techniques and visualizations, this project aims to enhance strategic decision-making for restaurant owners, managers, and marketers.
+The **Restaurant Analysis & Menu Planning** project uses data science techniques to provide actionable insights into restaurant operations.
+By applying statistical analysis and visualizations, the project helps restaurant owners, managers, and marketers make data-driven decisions to optimize their business strategies.

-## Key Features:
+## Key Features
-* Data Analysis: Examination of restaurant attributes including name, location, cuisine options, pricing, ratings, and online ordering facilities.
+- **Data Analysis**: Analyzed restaurant attributes such as location, cuisine, pricing, ratings, and online ordering options.

-* Menu Planning: Analysis of dish popularity and customer feedback through sentiment analysis to refine menu offerings.
+- **Menu Planning**: Used sentiment analysis on customer feedback to refine menu offerings and improve customer experience.

-* Predictive Modeling: Forecasting restaurant performance metrics to inform resource allocation, marketing strategies, and operational improvements.
+- **Predictive Modeling**: Developed KNN models using the **FNN package** to forecast restaurant performance metrics, guiding resource allocation, marketing, and operational decisions.

-* Data Visualization: Use of charts, graphs, and interactive plots to intuitively present complex data.
+- **Data Visualization**: Presented insights through interactive charts, graphs, and plots to simplify complex data for decision-making.

-## Technologies Used:
+## Technologies Used
-* R and RMarkdown for data processing and reporting.
+- **R & RMarkdown** for data processing and reporting.

-* Libraries: ggplot2, plotly, dplyr for visualization and data manipulation.
+- **Libraries**: `ggplot2`, `plotly`, `dplyr` for visualization and data manipulation.
+- **FNN** for KNN model building.